hashicorp/terraform-website/content/source/docs/enterprise/api/index.html.md

 Any endpoints that are not generally available (i.e., endpoints that are in beta), incorrect, or suspectible to security vulnerabilities are subject to change without notice.

+## Deprecation policy

+The deprecation policy provides users the opportunity to continue to consume API endpoints for a period of time after they have been superseded.
+Deprecation notices for endpoints should be readily available through various channels of communication, including documentation and HTTP responses.
+An endpoint should be available for at least three (3) months from the date on which it has been declared deprecated.

 ## Authentication

 All requests must be authenticated with a bearer token.
 Use the HTTP header `Authorization` with the value `Bearer <token>`.
 If the token is absent or invalid, TFE responds with [HTTP status 401][401] and a [JSON API error object][].
 The 401 status code is reserved for problems with the authentication token; forbidden requests with a valid token result in a 404.